microsoft/Windows-IoT-Samples/samples/PosPrinterNetFx/README.md

 It has been tested with the Epson TM-T88V and XPrinter XP-80 POS printers.

+POS for .NET only supports .NET Framework at this time.
+It does not support .NET Core/.NET.

 Note: To use POS for .NET on an Arm64 platform, you must use emulation (i.e. Build the application targeting x64 or x86 and run the application as is).

 ## Pre-requisite software